IFB-ElixirFr/sandboxbioscenarios/session04/step01.md

 ls
 ```

-You can see its content using the `cat` command:
+You can look at its content using the `cat` command:

 ```bash
 cat gene.bed